kenatiod/MUT/Understanding Machine Understanding.md

 _Bob and Claude are going over technical details of the way information is represented in Claude's electronic brain._

-{ Insert illustration of Bob poking a finger into Claude's holographic head }
+{ Insert Fig. 5.3.11.1 -- portrait of Bob poking a finger into Claude's holographic head }

 Bob: Hey Claude, I was looking at the visualization of your embedding space and noticed something interesting.
 The distance vectors between certain concepts seem to encode meaningful relationships and analogies.
 Like, the vector from "man" to "king" is similar to the one from "woman" to "queen".
 It's like the geometry of the space is capturing the semantic connections between ideas.

-{ Insert illustration of concepts embedded in a vector space }
+{ Insert Fig. 5.3.11.2 -- Illustration of concepts embedded in a vector space }

 Claude: You're absolutely right, Bob.
 The relative positions and orientations of my concept embeddings reflect the patterns and associations I've learned from the training data.
 In a sense, the vector relationships are encoding a form of "meaning" - they're not just capturing surface-level word co-occurrences, but higher-order conceptual links.